-Before I left for China my brother told me that the one thing I needed to try were testicles.
-In America we always watched shows like Bizarre Foods or Man vs. Wild with Bear Grylls and they were always eating foods that we westerners would find disgusting.
+For some reason before I left for China my brother made it a point to tell me that if nothing else the one thing I needed to try were testicles.
+In America we always watched shows like Bizarre Foods or Man vs. Wild with Bear Grylls and they were always eating foods that I found disgusting.
 So heeding my brother’s advice, Sam and I ordered a testicle.

 I know what you’re thinking, “Joel!
 Don’t eat it, it’s NOT KOSHER!”
 That’s the first thing I was thought too, but when in Rome.
 Right?

 First the stall owner speared the testicle with skewers and placed it on his grill over hot coals.
 As we watched him cook the testicle started to expand over the heat (which was weird and unexpected).
 He then took a knife and sliced the testicle in half.
 Which for some reason really made me cringe, like when you see someone else get hit in the ball and empathize with them.
 He finished it off by seasoning the testicle with salt and an assortment of spices.
 The irony did not escape me that I was about to munch on salty balls.

 When it came time to eating it, Sam jumped in and tried it first.
 It was then my turn.
 I bit in thinking it would be chewy, but it was actually really soft.
 Some parts of the testicle were a little bit chewy but most of it was really soft.
 I would describe it like eating a hard-boiled egg.
 I’m not sure if I will try another but it was quite the culinary experience.